Save to List My Reading List

 Form 1023 Schedule C. Hospitals & Medical Research Organizations

-Schedule C of the Form 1023 is for hospitals, medical research organizations and Cooperative hospital service organizations.
+Schedule C of the Form 1023 is for hospitals, medical research organizations and cooperative hospital service organizations.
+Before answering the questions on Schedule C, it's necessary to understand how each of these organization types is defined for federal tax purposes.

 An organization is a "hospital" if its principal purpose or function is providing medical or hospital care or medical education or research.